 Multiple Mickian stories are totally infected with fairies.
 The magic little buggers are harder to get rid of than mosquitoes and are far and away more dangerous.
 And there are disturbing levels of science-fiction-ness radiating through all of the stories.
 How dare he think like that?
 In undulating spirals instead of straight lines!
 He doesn’t even use complete sentences all the time.
 And they used to let that odd bird teach English to middle school kids.

 But there is a method to his utter madness.
 He started with the simpler stories of growing up and learning about the terrors of kissing girls when you are only twelve.
 And then he moved on into the darker realms of dealing with death and loss of love, the tragedy of finding true love and losing it again almost as soon as you recognize its reality.
 Simple moves on to complex.
 Order is restored with imagination, only to be broken down again and then restored yet again,.

-It will be called Sing Sad Songs, and it will be the most complex and difficult story that Mickey has ever written.
+It is called Sing Sad Songs, and it is the most complex and difficult story that Mickey has ever written.
 And it will be glorious.
-It will also rip Mickey’s heart out.
+It also rips Mickey’s heart out.
 And I will put that ripped-out heart back in place and make Mickey keep writing it, no matter how many times I have to wash, rinse, and repeat.
 The continued work is called Fools and Their Toys.
 It solves the murder mystery begun in Sing Sad Songs.
-This re-post of an updated statement of goals is the very spell that will make that magic happen.
+This re-post of an updated statement of goals is the very spell that will made that magic happen.
 So, weird little head-map in hand, here we go on the writer’s journey once again and further along the trail.